ashar-7/simple_doodle_classifier/README.md

 To download the datasets for other categories, visit https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap?pli=1

-Put the downloaded datasets in quickdraw_data/numpy_bitmap/ folder.
+Put the downloaded datasets in quickdraw_data/numpy_bitmap folder in .npy file format.

-To train the model from scratch, just delete the .h5 model file in the model folder.

-Modules required :
+<h3> Modules required : </h3>

     os              - for getting filenames of the datasets